Humira Side Effects

 Generic Name: adalimumab

 Note: This page contains information about the side effects of adalimumab.
 Some of the dosage forms included on this document may not apply to the brand name Humira.

 Not all side effects for Humira may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to adalimumab: subcutaneous solution

-Along with its needed effects, adalimumab (the active ingredient contained in Humira) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by adalimumab (the active ingredient contained in Humira).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking adalimumab:More common
+You should check with your doctor immediately if any of these side effects occur when taking adalimumab:More common

 - Abdominal or stomach fullness